kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 scheduling pods in close network proximity is becoming essential.
 Examples of such workloads include AI/ML training jobs or sets of interdependent, data-intensive services.

-However, Kubernetes currently lacks a standard method to describe cluster network topology, which is a key area for improvement.
+However, Kubernetes currently lacks a standard way to describe cluster network topology, which is a key area for improvement.
+This proposal introduces terminology for describing network topology, that can be adopted by existing components and systems.
-By establishing a consistent way to represent cluster network topology, this proposal lays the groundwork for advanced scheduling capabilities that take network topology and performance into account.
+It also establishes a foundation for advanced scheduling capabilities that take network topology and performance into account.

 Some major CSPs already offer mechanisms to discover instance network topology:
 - **Amazon AWS** provides the [DescribeInstanceTopology API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceTopology.html).